OneOverCosine/cloud_computing/README.md

 Works like a firewall for the instance.
 It only lets specific traffic through.

 ### Subnet
+Divides a network into two or more 'sub' networks.
-Works across the whole application.
+- Works across the whole application.
+-

 ### Virtual Private Cloud (VPC)
 Can have multiple subnets inside them.
 Determines who can access the application.